Edward Flatau: The neuron theory

 and on the basis of studies of physiological effects of transverse intersection of the spinal cord in dogs carried out together with Johannes Gad, he provided criticism of the Bastian–Bruns sign of disappearance Patellar reflex as a result of this treatment (1896).

 Together with his friend Louis Jacobsohn-Lask, he continued anatomy work.
-In 1895 and 1896, Flatau and Jacobsohn received 1500 marks from duchess Louise von Bose, probably to develop presentation for an international medical congress in Moscow in 1897.
+In 1895 and 1896, Flatau and Jacobsohn received 1500 marks from Duchess Louise von Bose, probably to develop a presentation for an international medical congress in Moscow in 1897.
 Along with Jacobsohn, Flatau wrote a well-known textbook of comparative anatomy of the nervous system of mammals (1899).

 In 1906, he visited the Munich psychiatric clinic of Emil Kraepelin.

 In 1910 and 1911, he wrote three chapters on tumors of the brain and spinal cord for the two volumes of the handbook edited by the Berlin neurologist Max Lewandowsky.

 Together with the Warsaw surgeon Bronislaw Sawicki, he published a work on surgery of the spinal-cord cysts and treatment of tumors of the spine, in which he pointed out histopathological issues important for the surgical procedure.
 This publication was the culmination of several years of cooperation between the two doctors.

 Flatau was the first in Poland to describe the cases of encephalitis lethargica and on occasion the name "Economo-Flatau disease" was used to identify this disease in Polish medical literature.